GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Results

 In the bottom of \autoref{fig:precond_results}, we confirm that these more accurate solves indeed have an effect on the final test MAE.
 We plot, as a function of the total wallclock time required to compute predictions, the test MAE resulting from using no preconditioner and from using a rank 5 preconditioner.
 The wallclock time is varied by changing the number of CG iterations used to compute the predictive mean.
 We observe that, because such a low rank preconditioner is sufficient, using preconditioning results in significantly more accurate solves while having virtually no impact on the running time of each CG iteration.
-Consequently, obtaining accurate predictions takes significantly less time when using preconditioning than when not.
+Consequentially, we recommend always using the pivoted Cholesky preconditioner with BBMM since it has virtually no wall-clock overhead and rapidly accelerates convergence.